overhide/remotestorage-tutorial/README.md

 <p align = "center">1-rs.html :: lines 94-96</p><br/>
 The parameters simply state, some object `newState` matching the JSON schema `'appstate'` should be stored as a JSON object at the path `'/appstate'`.
 The pathing and schemas should make sense shortly.

-Firstly, the `client` is our application's state store, initialized earlier in the code:
+Firstly, the `client`, is our application's state store, initialized earlier in the code: